 Being software, business softphones can be installed on desktops, laptops, and mobile phones, or accessed via cloud computing.
 This makes them fully portable and usable wherever there is an internet connection.
 VoIP Softphones also come with deep integrations with CRM software, thus providing enhanced customer service experiences from a computer.

 To use a business softphone, you need four basic assets:

 – An internet-enabled device, which could be a desktop computer, laptop, tablet, or mobile phone.

 – A VoIP service provider/ IP-PBX.

 The process of deploying a softphone is simple.
 You need to install the softphone application on your device, and you are set to use it, if you have a high quality, reliable, and secure internet network.
-Softphones enable users to from a computer to a phone line, from a mobile phone to a computer, or between any internet-enabled devices that have the softphone app.
-A softphone runs on most devices and platforms – Mac OS, Microsoft Windows, Linux, Android, and iOS – as well as from a web browser.
+Softphones enable users to form a computer to a phone line, from a mobile phone to a computer, or between any internet-enabled devices that have the softphone app.
+A business softphone runs on most devices and platforms – Mac OS, Microsoft Windows, Linux, Android, and iOS – as well as from a web browser.

 Why do you need a VoIP service provider/ IP-PBX for softphones?
 It offers the underlying service that carries the calling functionality.
-Every softphone is registered and assigned a unique number under a specific provider.
+Every business softphone is registered and assigned a unique number under a specific provider.
 While the basic softphone functionality remains the same, the extended features vary from provider to provider.
 So, it’s up to an organization to choose the right VoIP service provider according to their business requirements.